Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A lot of people have gone further than they thought they could because someone else thought they could."
+> "Exceptional thinkers ignore their critics and go about their business making history."
-> — **Zig Ziglar**
+> — **John Eliot**

 ---